-Berlin and its attractions bring thousands of tourists, travellers and first-time visitors to Germany each year.
-With its impressive architecture, exciting nightlife, tasty food and friendly locals, you might already be familiar with the best things to do in this trendy metropolis (and subsequently loaded up with reasons to spend a weekend here!)
+Berlin and its attractions bring thousands of tourists, travelers, and first-time visitors to Germany each year.
+With its impressive architecture, exciting nightlife, tasty food, and friendly locals, you might already be familiar with the best things to do in this trendy metropolis (and subsequently loaded up with reasons to spend a weekend here!)
 But maybe you’d like a local’s opinion?
-Whether Berlin holds a firm place on your list of must see destinations, or you’re just looking to be inspired with ideas of fun things to do for a cheeky city break; here are my top reasons to visit Berlin – I hope it’s a little nudge in the right direction!
+Whether Berlin holds a firm place on your list of must-see destinations, or you’re just looking to be inspired with ideas of fun things to do for a cheeky city break; here are my top reasons to visit Berlin – I hope it’s a little nudge in the right direction!

 Berlin’s Rich History

 Berlin has lived through days as the capital of Prussia, both World Wars, was divided into East and West Berlin by the Berlin Wall and survived the Cold War - so it’s really no wonder it’s got a story or two to tell.
 If you’re a history geek, then Berlin offers plenty of intriguing things to do, and if you’re not?
 You will be by the time you leave, I promise.
 Some of the best museums, historical monuments and open air attractions in Europe can be found here, from Checkpoint Charlie to the Jewish Museum.
 But if you like to keep things a bit more off the beaten path, you can still see the scars of history everywhere here as you walk the streets and explore.
 You’ll find that historical markers like the East Side Gallery (a public space) are as moving as the museums.